 Local Government Financial Assistance Grants funded by the Commonwealth Government are distributed among 137 local governments in Western Australia each year.
 The grants are the State's entitlement for financial assistance from the Commonwealth Government, paid in equal quarterly instalments for a financial year, under the Australian law,

 Local Government (Financial Assistance) Act 1995.
 The distribution of Financial Assistance Grants is for local government purposes, to achieve equitable levels of services by reasonable effort.

-Western Australia's share of Commonwealth funding for 2016-17 is $280,000,186, which equals 12.23 per cent of the national allocation of $2.288 billion.
-The allocation has decreased from $281 million in 2015-16.
+Western Australia's share of Commonwealth funding for 2017-18 is $287,355,527, which equals 12.14 per cent of the national allocation of $2.367 billion.
+The allocation has increased from $280.0m last year but after adjustments for last year’s overpayment to the State it is only marginally more at $280.8m.
 The funding is untied; there are no conditions on how the funds should be spent.
 The amount is divided into two parts, a general purpose component and a local roads component.

 WA Local Government Grants Commission (grants commission) is responsible for making recommendations to the Minister for Local Government on the allocations of Financial Assistance Grants.

 Provision of funding to local governments

 The funding provided to local governments is allocated on the basis of horizontal equalisation to ensure that each local government in the State is able to function at a standard not lower than the average standard of other local governments.
 All local governments are entitled to receive at least the minimum grant.
 That minimum grant cannot be less than 30 per cent of what the local government would receive if all grants were allocated on a per capita basis.